MicrosoftDocs/azure-ai-docs/articles/search/search-import-data-portal.md

 ## What the wizards create

 The import wizards create the objects described in the following table.
-After the objects are created, you can review their JSON definitions in the portal or call them from code.
+After the objects are created, you can review their JSON definitions in the Azure portal or call them from code.

 To view these objects after the wizard runs: